Concerns about the 2024 draft breast screening guidelines.

 She also stated, ?The Canadian Task Force does not intend to update guidelines set in 2018 because the benefits of earlier screening do not outweigh the risks of false-positive results and overdiagnosis when harmless tumours are detected.?

-We believe the lack of impartiality of the Task Force leadership can undermine the credibility of its recommendations.
+We believe the lack of impartiality of the Task Force leadership undermines the credibility of its recommendations.

 Many specialties share similar concerns about the Task Force.
 You can read more ici